jackocnr/intl-tel-input/README.md

 ## Features
 * Automatically format the number as the user types
+* Changing the flag updates the input placeholder to an example number for that country
 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Selecting a country from the dropdown will update the dial code in the input
 * Typing a different dial code will automatically update the displayed flag